 Q: What is your key differentiator?
 What makes you unique compared to other rehab centers?

 You may find that many of the treatment centers you speak with check off all the “boxes” on your list.
 Figuring out their key differentiator can often give you even deeper insight and understanding of their values and mission.
 This can then help you make your decision.

 Reliable treatment centers that are truly invested in your recovery will ask you several questions to determine if they are the right fit for you.
-They may ask about your medical history and mental health background, and general questions to better understand you and your values.
+They may ask about your medical history and mental health background.
+Also, they will likely ask you more general questions to better understand you and your values.
 They may even reach out to your therapist (if you or your loved one has seen one).
 If a specialist from a treatment center does not ask you any questions, this may indicate that they are more interested in your business, not your recovery.

-Step 5: Speak with the treatment centers on your list, vet them based on their responses to your questions, and make your decision.
+Step 5: Speak with the treatment centers on your list.
+Vet them based on their responses to your questions.
+Make your decision.

 After you’ve spoken with each treatment center on your list and recorded their responses, we recommend regrouping with your loved one and/or an addiction specialist to help with your decision.